-These days you find two type of API Gateways.
+What is an API Gateway definition?
+These days you find two types of API Gateways (see more articles on API Gateways) that tie in with an API Gateway definition.
 Micro-Gateways are a more recent trend but API Gateway(s) are not a new technology.
 Classic API Gateways have a history from Web services and SOAP APIs where they play a role offloading and centralizing multiple functions in a single system.
 This idea and desire to build segregation of duties into the different layers or architecture can be also seen in Microservice architectures.

 API Gateways are API proxies that are put between the API Provider and the API Consumer and take care of different things: